 World Mental Health Day was observed for the first time on 10 October 1992.
 It was started as an annual activity of the World Federation for Mental Health by the then Deputy Secretary General Richard Hunter.
 World Mental Health Day is celebrated on 10th October each year.
-Find a history of WMHD here.

 Global Campaign 2018

-North Tyneside World Mental Health Day 2017 Celebration Event
+North Tyneside World Mental Health Day Celebration Event 2018

-Download a flyer/poster here.
+Download poster here.

-Download a programme here.
+Download programme here.